strapi-community/strapi-plugin-io/docs/api/io-class.md

 The raw method lets you emit events with any name and data you may want.

 ::: warning
-It will **note** sanitize or transform the data, whatever it receives will be emitted.
+It will **NOT** sanitize or transform the data, whatever it receives will be emitted.
 :::

 The function has the following signature